introgreek/introgreek.github.io/docs/02-schedule/schedule.md

 ### Thursday, March 14
 {: .no_toc }
-Core Four -μι Verbs - Future Tense
+Core Four -μι Verbs - Aorist Tense
 * In class: Check-in 20

 #### Resources and Readings